mlpack/mlpack/doc/embedded/supported_boards.md

 ## Setting up an mlpack cross-compilation environment

-The following table contains a list of different architectures that you can compile or cross compile mlpack to, this page assumes that you have a functional operating system (e.g., Linux, MacOS, Windows) with compatible ABI on both the host and the target.
+The following table contains a list of different architectures that you can compile or cross compile mlpack to.
+This page assumes that you have a functional operating system (e.g., Linux, MacOS, Windows) with compatible ABI on both the host and the target.
 In addition, your objective is to create an embedded ABI (eabi).
 For now, this guide does not support none-eabi or